All Episodes

 We're going to move them out from where they live for a bigger tax base.

-We'll keep a sharp eye on to see where this mixed income project works.
+We'll keep a sharp eye on and see whether this mixed income project works, ladies and gentlemen.

-By the way, uh we had a call earlier.
+By the way, I had a call earlier.

-The uh guy wanted the environmentalist wacko pick between the uh the uh Indianapolis uh Colts San Diego Chargers.
+The guy wanted the environmentalist wacko pick between the Indianapolis Colts San Diego Chargers.

 The real interesting environmental wacko pick.

-Now that there you've got there you got a real challenge of the environmental wacko pick.
+Now, that, there you've got a real challenge with the environmental wacko pick.

 Vikings and steel.

-I mean, in this polluting still, who how how in the world would environmentalist wacko come down on this game?
+I mean, this polluting someone, how in the world would environmentalist wacko come down on this game?

-I mean, the Vikings are these marauding, polluting ravagers, they rape, they pillage, they just take over and for real.
+I mean, the Vikings are these marauding, polluting ravagers.

-Four of them have been charged in the sex boat uh escapade.
+And for real, four of them have been charged in the sex boat escapade.

-One of them the quarterback Daughty Culpepper, who is denying it all.
+One of them, the quarterback Daunty Culpepper, who is denying it all.

 Maximum $50,000 fine.